gsilverio7/controle-de-estoque/readme.md

 ## About

 Inventory control system created with Laravel 5.6, JQuery and MySQL, using adminLTE package frontend assets.
-You can also see the project live at https://controle-de-estoque.fly.dev

 ## Features